-Fridays – Sundays 11.00am – 4.00pm and at other times by appointment
+Fridays – Sundays 11.00am – 4.00pm and by appointment.

-Admission is free
+Admission is free.